zichengshan/Personal-Dashboard_chrome-extension/README.md

 # Personal-Dashboard_chrome-extension
 ## Description
 Built a personal dashboard chrome extension from scratch.
 This extension has the following functions:
-1. Fetch backgroud image from API (https://apis.scrimba.com/unsplash/photos/random?orientation=landscape&query=nature)
+1. Fetch background image from API (https://apis.scrimba.com/unsplash/photos/random?orientation=landscape&query=nature)
 2. Get the current price of Dogecoin as well as the highest and lowest values in the past 24 hours through API (https://api.coingecko.com/api/v3/coins/dogecoin)
 3. Fetch the location, temperature and weather icon from API (https://apis.scrimba.com/openweathermap/data/2.5/weather)
-4. Update current time in real time
+4. Update current time in real-time

 ## Demo